ostd/arch/x86/cpu/context/

 /// The method by itself is safe because the value of the TLS register won't affect kernel code.

-/// entering the user space.
+/// set when entering the user space.

 pub fn activate_tls_pointer(&self) {